TuomoKu/SPX-GC/README.md

 # Templates
 SPX-GC uses HTML templates for visuals.

-They can have any features supported by the renderers, such as Canvas objects, WebGL animations, CSS transforms and animations, animation libraries, such as GSAP, ThreeJS, Anime, Lottie/Bodymovin and templates can utilize ajax calls for data visualizations and other advanced uses.
+Templates can have any features supported by the renderers, such as Canvas objects, WebGL animations, CSS transforms and animations, animation libraries, such as GSAP, ThreeJS, Anime, Lottie/Bodymovin and templates can utilize ajax calls for data visualizations and other advanced uses.

+SPX-GC comes with a starter template package for reference.
+See folder [ASSETS/templates/smartpx/Template_Pack_1](https://github.com/TuomoKu/SPX-GC/tree/master/ASSETS/templates/smartpx/Template_Pack_1).

 ```
 Recommended folder structure for templates